-Casper is ranked #4 and #5 for the top rated foam bed in a box mattresses.
+Casper is ranked #4 and #5 for the top-rated foam bed in a box mattress.
 Use code UNBOX50 to save $50 on Casper.

-Retailers are hiring ecommerce managers and coming out with boxed bed of their own with creative names that are part of the culture: Sealy has Cocoon.
-Sleep Number has it Bed.
+Retailers are hiring eCommerce managers and coming out with boxed beds with creative names that are part of the culture: Sealy has Cocoon.
+Sleep Number has its Bed.
 However, it seems less likely they’ll create an affiliate program or work with mattress reviewers as aggressively as online-first brands.

 Top Bed in a Box Brands

-In tests, here’s some of the top performers:
+In tests, here are some of the top performers:

 Have you heard of any of the top mattresses shipped in a box?
 Have you purchased one?